mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 #### Formative intervention as stimulus for expansive learning

-The role of the expanding learning can be applied to formative interventions.  [@sannino_formative_2016; @engestrom_methodological_2014]
+The role of the expanding learning can be applied to formative interventions.

+[@sannino_formative_2016; @engestrom_methodological_2014]

 ![](./Pictures/shared_object_engestrom.png){width=90%}

 Figure 3. x - Engestrom's concept of expansive learning via a shared object

 Expansive learning leads to the formation of a new, expanded object and pattern of activity oriented to the object.
-This process, known as ascending from the abstract to the concrete, involves the formation of a theoretical concept of the new activity, based on grasping and modeling the initial simple relationship, the “germ cell,” that gives rise to the new activity and generates its diverse concrete manifestations (Davydov, 1990).
-From  [@engestrom_design_2011]
+This process, known as ascending from the abstract to the concrete, involves the formation of a theoretical concept of the new activity, based on grasping and modeling the initial simple relationship, the “germ cell,” that gives rise to the new activity and generates its diverse concrete manifestations Davydov 1990.

+[@engestrom_design_2011]

 REWRITE THE ABOVE?
-FOCUS ON EXPANDED OBJECT and the the role of the unit of activity in rising to the concrete and thus expanding learning  [@sannino_formative_2016; @engestrom_methodological_2014]
+FOCUS ON EXPANDED OBJECT and the the role of the unit of activity in rising to the concrete and thus expanding learning

+ [@sannino_formative_2016; @engestrom_methodological_2014]

 The concept of germ cell is explore later in more detail in Chapter 5.